Mediterranean Quinoa and Chickpea Salad

 2. Add the dry quinoa to the skillet and toast for about 30 seconds before adding in the water, lemon juice, and apple cider vinegar.

+5. Season with cardamom, salt, and pepper as desired.
+Add the goat cheese and gently toss to combine.
+Transfer to a large mixing bowl, and dig in!
 For me, the salad is great at any temperature.
-Serve it freshly made and warm, serve it at room temperature, or serve it chilled straight from the refrigerator.
+Serve it freshly made and warm, or serve it at room temperature.
+You can also let it cool completely and serve it chilled straight from the refrigerator.
 Your choice!

 Recipe Variations to Try

 As I mentioned above, this is a very flexible recipe.
-Try or more of the following variations on this easy quinoa salad recipe:
+Try one or more of the following variations on this easy quinoa salad recipe:

 • Add in some sliced almonds like I did in this Lemon and Sun-dried Tomato Quinoa Salad.
+Or, include pine nuts for a bit of crunch.

-• Don’t have a red onion but have white or yellow?
+• Don’t have a red onion, but have white or yellow?
 Go for it.

 • If you’re not a fan of olives, and I know they are a hotly contested food, just omit them.